 - Pain or discomfort

 If you think you have it, see your doctor.
-She can help you figure out the cause, so you can try to stay away.
+They can help you figure out the cause, so you can try to stay away.

 Your doctor might tell you to do these things every day: